 What to Do in Pasco, Richland and Kennewick

-Just seven miles south of the Country Mercantile, you’ll arrive at the outskirts of the Tri-Cities.
+Just 7 miles south of the Country Mercantile, you’ll arrive at the outskirts of the Tri-Cities.

-Taken together, the Tri-Cities of Pasco, Richland and Kennewick would comprise the third-largest city in the state (behind Seattle and Spokane) with a population of 218,000 living along and around the shores of the Columbia River.
-The broader metropolitan area, which includes West Richland and surrounding communities, numbers nearly 300,000 people.
+Taken together, the Tri-Cities of Pasco, Richland and Kennewick would comprise the third-largest city in the state (behind Seattle and Spokane) with a population of nearly 230,000 as of 2022 living along and around the shores of the Columbia River.
+The broader metropolitan area, which includes West Richland and surrounding communities, numbers around 300,000 people.

 Pasco was first on the map, incorporated in 1891 with the arrival of the railroad at the banks of the Columbia.
 Today, most of the Tri-Cities’ connections to statewide commerce are found in Pasco; the Tri-Cities Airport (PSC) serves passenger flights of a handful of airlines, and a regional convention center hosts a variety of conferences and trade shows.